-Mike Wallace is Distinguished Professor of History at John Jay College of Criminal Justice and co-author with Edwin G. Burrows of the Pulitzer-Prize winning Gotham: A History of New York City to 1898 (Oxford University Press, 1998).
+Mike Wallace is Distinguished Professor of History at John Jay College of Criminal Justice and co-author with Edwin G. Burrows of the Pulitzer Prize-winning Gotham: A History of New York City to 1898 (Oxford University Press, 1998).
 He is the founder of the Gotham Center for New York City History at the CUNY Graduate School.
 In addition to teaching history to police officers and others at John Jay since 1971, Wallace has also worked with museums, filmmakers, radio producers, and novelists to make historical scholarship accessible to non-specialists.
-His new book, Greater Gotham: A History of New York City from 1898 to 1919, will be released by Oxford University Press on September 4, 2017.
+His new book, Greater Gotham: A History of New York City from 1898 to 1919, was released by Oxford University Press on September 4, 2017.

 This event is part of Core Conversations, a series of lectures, talks, and tours in which New York City's leading thinkers examine the four key themes of our New York at Its Core exhibition -- diversity, density, money, and creativity -- each through their own unique lens.
 To view all of the programs in the series, click here.

 $20 for adults | $15 for seniors, students & educators (with ID) | $10 for Museum Members

 Members: To receive your discount, click on the "Buy Tickets" button above, then sign in to your account on the ticketing page.